 The Agency requires that Affected Individuals fully cooperate in any such investigations.
 Although individuals have a right not to incriminate themselves, any employee, volunteer, student or intern who fails to provide such cooperation will be subject to termination of the relationship.
 Any independent contractor or vendor who fails to provide such cooperation will be subject termination of the contract or relationship.
 Any Board member who fails to provide such cooperation will be subject to sanctions as permitted in the bylaws.
 Procedures, policies, and systems shall be in place, as set forth in Section V, as necessary to reduce the potential for recurrence.
-The Agency shall identify and report compliance issues to New York State Department of Health (DOH), Office For People With Developmental Disabilities (OPWDD), Office of Mental Health (OMH), Office of Children and Family Services (OCFS), OMIG, and any other appropriate governmental agency, and shall refund overpayments as appropriate and as directed by law.
+The Agency shall identify and report compliance issues to New York State Department of Health (DOH), Office For People With Developmental Disabilities (OPWDD), Office of Mental Health (OMH), Office of Children and

+Family Services (OCFS), OMIG, and any other appropriate governmental agency, if such reporting is required by law, rule, or regulation, and shall report, return, and explain overpayments as appropriate and as directed by law.

 VIII.
-NON-INTIMIDATION AND NON-RETALIATION AND WHISTLEBLOWER POLICIES violation of this Compliance Plan, the Standards of Conduct, the Agency's policies and procedures, and/or any federal or state statute or regulation based on reasonable belief and otherwise in good faith.
+NON-INTIMIDATION AND NON-RETALIATION AND WHISTLEBLOWER POLICIES

+The Agency has a Non-intimidation and Non-retaliation policy and a Whistleblower policy for good faith participation in the Compliance Program and for disclosing or threatening to disclose any actual or potential violation of the Agency's Compliance Standards, including this Compliance Plan, the Standards of Conduct, the Agency's policies and procedures, and/or any federal or state statute or regulation based on reasonable belief and otherwise in good faith.
 Any individual who reports or threatens to report a compliance concern based on a reasonable belief and otherwise in good faith will be protected against retaliation and intimidation in accordance with sections 740 and 741 of the New York State Labor Law.
 In such an instance, retaliation is itself a violation of the Standards of Conduct and is unlawful.
 However, if the individual who reports a compliance issue has participated in a violation of law, the Standards of Conduct, or an Agency policy, the Agency retains the right to take appropriate disciplinary or other action, including termination of employment or relationship with the Agency service on the Board of Directors, or in the case of a contractor, termination of the applicable contract.